christianotieno/platform-game/README.md

 ## 1. Getting Started: Additional description about the project and its features

-This project is configured to be as simple as possible; build, deploy, and play with all with npm.
+This project is configured to be as simple as possible; build, deploy, and play with, all with npm.

 ## 2. Built With